grange85/ahfow-www/_posts/2002/2002-02-07-luna-on-italian-compilation.markdown

 - news
 tags: []
 ---

-<p>Luna's version of Jonathan Richman's "Fly Into the Mystery" is appearing on a compilation album of cover evrsions to be released by Italian label Homesleep (http://www.homesleep.it).
-The album also features tracks by The Zephyrs, Life Without Buildings and The Wisdom of Harry.</p>
+Luna's version of Jonathan Richman's "Fly Into the Mystery" is appearing on a compilation album of cover evrsions to be released by Italian label [Homesleep](https://web.archive.org/web/20011212072503/http://www.homesleep.it/english/index.html).
+The album also features tracks by The Zephyrs, Life Without Buildings and The Wisdom of Harry.